Pop Warner: Carlisle

-After leaving Cornell the first time, Warner became head coach of the football team at Carlisle Indian Industrial School the first Native American boarding school, which stole Native children from their families in order to forcibly assimilate them into white culture.
-As founder Henry Pratt wrote to “kill the Indian to save the man.”
+After leaving Cornell the first time, Warner became head coach of the football team at Carlisle Indian Industrial School the first Native American boarding school.
 Its late-nineteenth- and early-twentieth-century football teams were nationally prominent, and Warner was paid $1,200, an exceptionally high salary for a coach at the time.

 His previous Cornell team had once faced Carlisle, and he had been impressed by his opponent's approach to the game.
 Since the players were outweighed by every other team in the nation, they relied on speed and agility instead of size and physical force.
 Despite those strengths, Cornell won the game 23 to 6.
 The referee was a former Cornell graduate and was accused of helping out Cornell during the game.
 After the match, while addressing the journalists, Warner acknowledged that there had been assistance from the referee.
 He stated that "We outscored 'em but we didn't defeat 'em, if you follow me."
 It has been said that after that game he considered Carlisle to be the future of college football.

 The head coach dealt with young players who differed from the white, East-Coast students with whom he had previously worked.
 At the beginning, he used the then-customary coaching methods of rough language and a strict routine.
 The Native American students were unaccustomed to such an approach, and several key players stopped attending practices.
 Warner adjusted his technique, saying that he "found I could get better results.
 I don't think I ever swore at a player from that time.
 Maybe I did a little cussing, now and then, but never at players."